 That’s not always the case with an email.

 It’s fine to follow a phone call up with an email if you need to verify your conversation but a phone call reduces loneliness, allows you to engage in two-way communication and is a more effective use of your time than many, miscommunicated ideas by email.

 Pick up the phone and make a call.

 It is so super easy to keep working when you work at home.
-You can stay buried ion your work, ignore the distractions and plow through your work for hours.
+You can stay buried ion your work, ignore the distractions and plough through your work for hours.

-Don’t let your work take over your life.
+Don’t let your work life take over your home life.

 When it’s time to stop working – stop working.

 Pack up, close down the computer connection and resume your life.